mmwillingham/acm/acm-dr/README.md

 # To wait for all to complete - will check the latest of each type of backup
 . ./acm-dr/is_backup_complete.sh
+# It will progress from null > InProgress > Complete
 ```